ska00/Hijri-Calendar-v2/README.md

 Similar to the traditional Hijri (Islamic) calendar, the months officially start on the day after observing the new moon.
 Except that this new calendar starts on the day after the _full moon_ is observed.This means that the length of each month can vary from 29 to 30.
 Check out the file named [hijri_calendar_observed.py](https://github.com/ska00/Hijra-Calendar-v2/blob/main/hijri_calendar_observed.py)

-Look at "Hijri Calendar Years 600 - 4000" for example of output.
+Look at "Hijri Calendar Years 600 - 4000" for example of the output.

 ### When is the 13th month added?